dharric/typescript-pro-tips/README.md

 # typescript-pro-tips
-Hello this repo is the source code for the book TypeScript Pro Tips
+This repo is the source code for the book TypeScript Pro Tips.

+The helps TypeScript developers understand and take full advantage of the TypeScript type system.